Ungifted

-A television series adaptation is currently in the works and will air on Nickelodeon.
+A sequel, Supergifted, was released January 2, 2018.
+As of 2021, a television series adaptation is currently in the works and will air on Nickelodeon.

 Plot

-Donovan Curtis considers himself ungifted (the opposite of gifted).
-He is, instead, a prankster and troublemaker.
-One day, one of his pranks goes too far in causing a commotion.
-He strikes a statue which disrupts a basketball game.
-Although no one is injured, the gym is destroyed, with repairs for the damage that was done to the gym being prohibitively expensive.
+Donovan Curtis considers himself ungifted (the opposite of gifted), instead being a prankster and troublemaker.
+One day, one of his pranks goes too far when he strikes a school statue of Atlas which disrupts an ongoing basketball game.
+Although no one is injured, the gym is destroyed, with repairs for the damage that was done to the gym being prohibitively expensive due to the statue’s foundry having gone out of business.
 The district superintendent, Dr. Schultz, who was at the game, catches Donovan red-handed.
-However, after he jots down Donovan's name, his assistant thinks it is the list of candidates for the Academy for Scholastic Distinction (ASD), a school for extremely gifted students.
+However, after he jots down Donovan's name, he accidentally adds it to a list of candidates for the Academy for Scholastic Distinction (ASD), a school for extremely gifted students.

 Donovan expects the mishap and his escape from punishment will eventually be discovered and feels that he will cause more stress to his already stressed household.
 His older sister, Katie, is currently staying with them and is seven months pregnant.
 Katie's husband Brad is a Marine who is deployed in Afghanistan.
 Adding to the pressure, Katie's mother-in-law leaves Brad's dog, Beatrice, who seems to be ill (but was later revealed to be pregnant) and only takes a liking to Donovan.
 However, after Donovan learns of the error that is sending him to ASD, he is filled with joy by the mistake.

-On his first day, Donovan meets his classmates, and while some seem to be annoyed by him, some take a liking to him, especially Chloe, a girl interested in normal things.
-While Donovan continues to hide in the academy, his teachers wonder if he is gifted.
-Donovan joins Robotics, a class taught by his homeroom teacher Mr. Osborne ("Mr. Oz").
-Donovan helps give their robot a name: Tin Man Metallica Squarepants.
+On his first day, Donovan meets his classmates, and while some seem to be annoyed by him (in particular, a girl named Abigail Lee) some take a liking to him, especially Chloe, a girl interested in normal things.
+While Donovan continues to hide in the academy, his teachers wonder if he really is gifted.
+Donovan joins Robotics, a class taught by his homeroom teacher Mr. Osborne ("Mr. Oz"), who are preparing for a robotics tournament.
+Donovan helps give their robot a name: Tin Man Metallica SquarePants.
 Donovan introduces his classmate Noah Youkilis, a skinny boy with a high IQ (206), to YouTube which proves to be addictive to Noah.
-Donovan also shows his classmates his talent controlling the robot with a joystick.
+Donovan also impresses his classmates by showing his talent controlling the robot with a joystick.

 Eventually, Donovan learns his classmates will have to go to summer school for failing to take Human Growth and Development.
 To help them, he convinces his sister to teach his classmates, which eventually gets approved.
 Later, during a school dance at the academy, Donovan's Hardcastle friends, the two Daniels (Daniel Sanderson and Daniel Nussbaum), steal the robot.
 However, one of the perpetrators is thrashed by Noah, who had learned of professional wrestling via YouTube.